-

 Tax Identification Number (TIN)

-It will not be possible for the SDU salary administrations office to process your salary until the TIN is not reported.
-The Danish Tax Administration is required to send information to your country of residence, which is linked with your TIN.
+It will not be possible for the SDU salary administrations office to process your salary until the TIN is reported.
+The Danish Tax Administration is required to send information to your country of residence, which is linked to your TIN.
 The State’s Salary System will therefore automatically stop the salary processes if the TIN report is incomplete.

 -